yunnanpl/esp32_python_gasmeter/README.md

   + impulse is strong and clear, with shortest lifetime of 15 seconds<br/>
   + due to this rule, impulse is counted (is valid) only if lasts 3-5 seconds (to avoid noise)<br/>
   + this would need to be corrected for counters with higher resolution per impulse (still, the sensor is fast enough to handle it easily)<br/>
-+ would work with anything gas meter of this kind
++ would work with any meter of this kind
   + presumably there are also water meters with this kind of output

 ## Connected projects